 Fresh apples

-For this recipe, you don't need cooking apples.
-You can use your favourite eating apples like Pink Lady, Cox, Fiji, Royal Gala, Granny Smith apples etc.
+For this recipe, you don’t need cooking apples.
+Use your favourite eating apples like Pink Lady, Cox, Fuji, Royal Gala, Granny Smith, Honeycrisp, Gala or Braeburn.

-You can use cooking apples like Bramley apples, the cake might just be less sweet and the pieces of apple will have more of a bite.
+You can use cooking apples like Bramley, but the cake might be less sweet and the apple pieces firmer.

 Pecan nuts